kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/07-more-bem/05-att-to-typog.md

 }
 ```

-* By not adding a font size to the paragraph on smallest devices it will default to 1 rem which is the default size for 1rem which
+* By not adding a `font-size` to the paragraph on smallest devices it will default to 1rem which is the default size
 * Remove the `-i` from all images